 In Digestion: Mary Roach Explains What Happens To The Food We Eat

 For all our talk about food, we don't like to think much about it after we put it in our mouths.
-But Mary Roach — whose latest book is Gulp: Adventures on the Alimentary Canal — did just that.
+But Mary Roach, author of Gulp: Adventures on the Alimentary Canal, did just that.
 Gulp takes a close look at the human digestive system, from the mouth on down, and Roach writes that she wants readers to say not, "This is gross," but instead, "I thought this would be gross, but it's really interesting.
 OK, and maybe a little gross."

 Roach is known for her popular science books, like Stiff: The Curious Lives of Human Cadavers and Spook: Science Tackles the Afterlife, and she says she's somewhat surprised that she didn't tackle the human digestive system years ago.